Chalarangelo/30-seconds-of-code/snippets/useSessionStorage.md

 Creates a stateful value that is persisted to `sessionStorage`, and a function to update it.

 - Use the `useState()` hook with a function to initialize its value lazily.
-- Use a `try...catch` block and `Storage.getItem()` to try and get the value from `sessionStorage`.
+- Use a `try...catch` block and `Storage.getItem()` to try and get the value from `Window.sessionStorage`.
 If no value is found, use `Storage.setItem()` to store the `defaultValue` and use it as the initial state.
 If an error occurs, use `defaultValue` as the initial state.
 - Define a function that will update the state variable with the passed value and use `Storage.setItem()` to store it.

 ```jsx